UVMUFSC/IP-Cores/tutorials/system_verilog/Operands_and_Operations.md

 ## Dataflow level

 In dataflow level, arithmetic, comparison and shift operations are allowed.
-It is necessary to use the ```systemverilog assign ``` keyword to assign one of the operations quoted above to a variable.
+It is necessary to use the ```assign ``` keyword to assign one of the operations quoted above to a variable.

 ```systemverilog
 module example (o1, o2, o3, o4 i1, i2);